Austin's 2034 Urban Forest Vision

 - Community apathy

-- Soloed interest groups and organizations
+- Siloed interest groups and organizations

 - Extreme conditions brought on by climate change such as extreme heat, drought, flooding, and wildfire

-- Uncontrolled invasive plants, pests, and disease
+- Invasive plants, pests, and disease

 - An increasing use of parks and associated soil compaction around trees